-Available sublease spiked to 6.1 million square feet, from 1.1 million square feet during the first quarter, the largest quarterly increase on record, according to NAI Capital.
+Available sublease spiked to 6.1 million square feet, from 5 million during the first quarter, the largest quarterly increase on record, according to NAI Capital.

 New leases were way down as were investment sales, NAI noted.
 The 1.8 million square feet of new leases from April through June was nearly 60 percent less than January through March, while the 1 million square feet of closed investment sales was 55.1 percent below first-quarter figures.